PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 #### Key features

-- **Session replay:** See what users do, debug issues with console and network logs, errors, and performance data.
+- **Session replay:** See what users do, debug product issues and performance

-- **Error tracking:** Identify and triage the most impactful issues with JavaScript, network errors, and stack traces.
+- **Error tracking:** Identify issues with JavaScript, network errors, and stack traces.

-- **Product analytics:** Analyze behavior with conversion funnels, path analysis, and retention charts.
+- **Product analytics:** Analyze conversion funnels, user paths, and retention.

-- **Performance monitoring:** Monitor frontend performance, CPU and memory usage, and network speed.
+- **Performance monitoring:** Monitor performance, CPU and memory usage, and network speed.
 - **Heatmaps:** See what users are clicking on and how far they scroll.

 ### How does LogRocket compare to Clarity?